With its reputation as the greenest city in Europe, there’s a lot more to ‘the city of steel’ than might at first appear.

 Car: Car journeys to the urban centre can be frustrating at peak times.
 The city council encourages pedestrians and use of public transport – the city’s tram system is effective and inexpensive.
 Out of peak hours, the M1 is about 10 minutes’ drive from central Sheffield via Sheffield Parkway.

-Air: The Robin Hood Airport at Doncaster is the closest to Sheffield – but Leeds Bradford, East Midlands and Manchester are all within little more than an hour of the city centre.
+Air: The Doncaster Sheffield airport is closest to the city – but Leeds Bradford, East Midlands and Manchester are all within little more than an hour of the city centre.

 Things to do in Sheffield